UBC-MDS/ColourblindR/README.md

 ###### Plot before (left) and after adding theme_trita("colour") (right)

-_Check out `vignette("colourblindr")` or click [here](https://github.com/UBC-MDS/ColourblindR/blob/master/vignettes/colourblindr.pdf) for more information and a complete demonstration in Rstudio_
+_Check out the package vignette for more information and a complete demonstration in Rstudio_by entering the following:

+ - `vignette("colourblindr")` for viewing inside Rstuido viewer

+ or

+ - `browseVignettes(package="ColourblindR")` for viewing in a browser

 ### Control Flow Diagram